Introduction to the National Heritage at Risk Survey

 Historic England publishes an annual survey that details those heritage assets known to be at risk as result of neglect, decay and inappropriate development in England.
 The register covers Grade I and II* listed buildings, Grade II listed places of Worship and Grade II buildings in London, scheduled monuments, registered parks and gardens, registered battlefields, protected wreck sites and conservation areas.

 The long term trends identified for buildings at risk have generally been positive.
-Two thirds of the entries from the original 1998 Register have been removed.
-In total there are 5,073 entries on the 2019 Heritage at Risk Register.
+Two thirds of the entries from the original 1998 register have been removed.
+In total there are 4,919 entries on the Heritage at Risk Register in 2022.

 The Heritage at Risk register can be found on the Historic England website.
 It provides local planning authorities, parish councils, neighbourhood forums and others with an important element of their evidence base for: